mideind/EmblaFlutterApp/README.md

 This should launch the app in development mode on your device of choice (e.g. simulator, attached physical device, etc.).

-NB: To work, the app requires a Google Cloud Speech-to-Text API service account configuration.
-Once you have acquired a JSON config file via their API console, put it in `assets/keys/gaccount.json`.

 ## Screenshots